Solar (comics): Gold Key Comics

-The original Doctor Solar was a physicist named Dr. Phillip Solar who attempted to assist fellow worker Dr. Bently avert an imminent meltdown of the nuclear power plant where they worked.
+The original Doctor Solar was a physicist named Dr. Raymond Solar who attempted to assist fellow worker Dr. Bently avert an imminent meltdown of the nuclear power plant where they worked.
 It had been sabotaged by Dr. Rasp, agent of an evil mastermind named Nuro.
 Bently lost his life trying to prevent the meltdown, while Solar absorbed a massive amount of radiation in the process.
 He survived and discovered that he had gained the ability to convert his body into any kind of nuclear energy.
 Using his new powers, Solar began searching for Nuro, who would become his nemesis.
 Nuro used a robot double of himself called Orun and later transferred his mind into it, calling himself King Cybernoid.

 The character was initially envisioned as a "post-modern superhero" who didn't wear a traditional superhero outfit, but readers wrote in and demanded a costume.
 In the fifth issue, Doctor Solar donned a superhero costume, and became known as "The Man of the Atom".
 In addition, his skin turned green whenever he used his powers.
-At about that same time, in an "Ask Doctor Solar" column, Gold Key Comics changed Solar's first name from Phillip to Raymond.
+Solar's first name was revealed to be Raymond in the "Solar's Science Forum" column in issue #21.
+The name Raymond would not be used in story until issues #29-31.